 The brand equity and customer franchise which Apple embodies is extremely strong.
 The preference for Apple products amongst the "Mac community", for instance, not only kept the company alive for much of the 90's (when from a rational economic perspective it looked like a dead duck) but it even enables the company to sustain pricing that is at a premium to its competitors.

-It is arguable that without the price-premium which the Apple brand sustains in many product areas, the company would have exited the personal computer business several years ago.
-In recent years, this strength in brand preference has flowed directly to Apple's profits - the company has dramatically improved its manufacturing costs, while still maintaining very strong brand equity.
+It is arguable that without the price-premium which the Apple brand sustains in many product areas, the company would have exited the personal computer business decades ago.
+In recent years, this strength in brand preference has flowed directly to Apple's profits - as the company dramatically improved its manufacturing costs, while still maintaining very strong brand equity.

 The huge promise of the Apple brand, of course presents Apple with an enormous challenge to live up to.
 The innovative, beautifully-designed, highly ergonomic, and technology-leading products which Apple delivers are not only designed to match the brand promise, but are fundamental to keeping it.

 Apple fully understands that all aspects of the customer experience are important and that all brand touch-points must reinforce the Apple brand.

 Apple has expanded and improved its distribution capabilities by opening hundreds of its own retail stores in key cities around the world, usually in up-market, quality shopping venues.